 I know you want to see some mortality data.
-Ok, may be not you but the evil dark lord Sauron wants to see it.
+Ok, may be not you.
 Here is a chart that shows mortality rate of men over a 30 year period.
-Oh and these men were between the ages of 31 and 39 when the study first started collecting data.
+These men were between the ages of 31 and 39 when the study first started collecting data.
 The study collected mortality data of these men for the next 30 years (i.e., the men turned between 61 and 69 years old – at least the survivors.)

 Here is how to read it.
 The cohort of men with cholesterol level less than 182 mg/dL (4.7 mmol/L) at the start of the study is represented by the top blue line with diamond points.
 Apparently 85% of the men from the less than 182 mg/dl cholesterol level cohort were still alive after 30 years in 1979.
 Similarly, men in the greater than 263 mg/dL (>6.8 mmol/L) cohort did a little worse and approximately 68% of these men were still alive in 1979.
 So, what this tells us is that if men below the age of 40 have high cholesterol level then they are at a higher risk of suffering from a heart disease.
 But please note that the difference between the top group and the bottom group is only 17% after 30 years.